JakeDyme/XamarinAndroidService/README.md

 - A Nuget package for Xamarin Forms projects.

 ## Setup
-Install Nuget package into you Xamarin Formas project...
+Install Nuget package into you Xamarin Forms project...
 ```
 Install-Package Xamarin.Android.Service
 ```